PhysikOnline/TinyGU/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Alternatively when using Webstorm, you can set up a run command.
+Open "edit configurations" in the "Run" Menu.
+Add a "Bash" configuration.
+Now put in your Interpreter Path (cmd on Windows should be located at `C:\Windows\system32\cmd.exe`).
+And as Interpreter options enter `/k ng serve --port 4200`. now you can run the server by simply running the project.

 ### Build Angular App

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.